parsiya/parsiya.net/content/post/2020/2020-07-25-airtight-hatchway/index.markdown

 But this is an issue:

-1. A less-privileged user can inject code into a more-privileged process.
+1. A user can inject code into a more-privileged process.

 This could be a remote attacker running code on the machine or Remote Code Execution (RCE).